Transportation to and from London Heathrow Airport

 The journey time to Watford (Green Line 724) and Woking (National Express) is 50 to 60 minutes, both buses depart approximately every hour to and from London Heathrow Airport.
 From Terminal 2-3 bus route 285 departs to Feltham Rail Station, from Terminal 5 (via Terminal 4) you can travel by bus route 490.
 In Feltham, it is possible to board SouthWest Trains in the direction of London (Clapham Junction, London Waterloo) and the southwest of England (Ascot, Bracknell, Wokingham, Reading and beyond).
 Please consult Heathrow rail-air bus links for more information.

-London Westminster Abbey Entrance Ticket & Audio Guide
+London: Westminster Abbey Entry Ticket and Multi-Media Guide

 An absolutely essential part of any visit to London, Westminster Abbey is one of the city’s most iconic buildings.
 With your ticket, explore a thousand years of history and marvel at the exquisite Gothic architecture and beautiful stained glass.

 Westminster to Greenwich by the Thames Barrier: River Cruise

 See the historic monuments of London on a 1.5-hour River Thames cruise from Westminster to Greenwich and the Thames Barrier.
 Listen to an informative audio commentary as you see sights such as the Tower of London and St. Paul's Cathedral.